heyx3/GPUNoiseForUnity/README.md

 * `SimpleNode` handles any kind of one-line expression, including all the built-in shader functions like `sin`, `lerp`, `abs`, etc. The vast majority of nodes are instances of `SimpleNode`.
 * `CustomExprNode` allows the user to type a custom shader expression using any number of inputs (`$1`, `$2`, `$3`, etc).
 * `NoiseNode` is a node that generates 1D, 2D, or 3D noise.
 The noise can be "White", "Blocky", "Linear", "Smooth", "Smoother", "Perlin", or "Worley".
 Note that "Worley" has special editing options that the other noise types don't need.
 * `TexCoordNode` represents the UV coordinates of the texture the graph noise is being rendered into.
-This is generally how you get the seed values for a noise function.
-It can output either the X or the Y coordinate.
+This is generally how you get the input values for a noise function.
+It can output the X, Y, or Z coordinate.
+Z coordinate is used when you want to generate a 3D texture from the graph.
 * `ParamNode_Float` is a float parameter represented as either a text box or a slider.
 * `ParamNode_Texture2D` is a 2D texture parameter.
 * `SubGraphNode` allows graphs to be used inside other graphs.